 There’s been a growing debate about static languages vs. dynamic languages.
-For me, it started with Uncle Bob’s Type Wars, but it has expanded into many circles.
+For me, it started with Robert Martin’s Type Wars, but it has expanded into many circles.
 Writing my own reaction helped me discover that I was unfairly judging Swift based on C++.

 In the midst of the debate, another interesting article popped up: Eric Elliot’s The Shocking Secret About Static Types.
 It points to a couple of studies.
-One concludes that there is a lack of evidence that static typing reduces defect density.
-The other more rigorous paper concludes, “There is a small but significant relationship between language class and defects.”
+One study concludes that there is a lack of evidence that static typing reduces defect density.
+The other study concludes, “There is a small but significant relationship between language class and defects.”

 Check out Eric’s fascinating conclusion:

 We’ve come full circle: a discussion about static types has again brought us back to TDD.
 Why?

 Right now, we get different levels of information from our IDEs.

 But even more analysis is possible, beyond what Xcode gives us:

 Please understand: I want every bit of feedback I can get.
 Even Xcode’s powerful static analyzer doesn’t go far enough for me.
 I want more!

 Imagine a perfect IDE.
 It unambiguously shows two states: red / green.
 It tells you if the code is working.